VadimDez/backend-starter/README.md

 ## Swagger

-Swagger file can be found in root directory `swagger.yaml`
+Swagger OpenAPI file can be found in `swagger/swagger.yaml`

 After starting the serve Swagger UI is available under <http://localhost:3000/api-docs>

+## Validation

+The validation is done with use of `swagger.yaml`. (see example <https://github.com/VadimDez/backend-starter/blob/master/api/routes/v1/index.js#L20>)

 ## Docker